quartercastle/web-router/README.md

 ```

 ##### Route groups
-Is a powerful way to structure your routes, and gives you the ability to namespace groups of routes, and
+Is a powerful way to structure your routes, and gives you the ability to namespace groups of routes.

 ```js
 // function structure